top of page

 Before surgery (left), After surgery (right)

-Surgical Table Photos
+Surgical Table Documentation

 Nasal contracture reoperation – combined before and after surgical table photos showing frontal, side profile, oblique, and nostril views